 Where to stay in Blarney?

 We stayed at the Blarney Golf Resort, located just outside the town of Blarney in the countryside.
-We stayed here because it was close to the Blarney Castle and, most importantly, it has a swimming pool.
+We stayed here because it’s located very close to Blarney Castle and, most importantly, it has a swimming pool.
 Our boys love pool time much more than sightseeing.

 We really enjoyed our stay at this hotel.
 The restaurant is nice and the rooms are spacious.
 Because the property is in the country, it’s quiet and peaceful in the evenings.
-The boys had fun running on the fields of grass, swimming in the pool and playing in the mini-playground/kids room.
+Our boys had fun running on the grass fields, swimming in the pool and playing in the mini-playground/kids room.

 Ennis or Limerick – Night 6

 This is the point in the road trip where you have decisions to make.

 If you want to tackle the southern part of the Wild Atlantic Way, you can head south from Cork towards the coast.
 You can also venture west, towards Killarney.
 The southwestern coast of Ireland is said to have some of the most beautiful landscapes on the island.

 You could dedicate an entire week to this region.

 We made the decision to skip this coastal region because it would have meant many hours of driving each day.
-If we weren’t traveling without our boys we probably would have spent more time driving the southern section of the Wild Atlantic Way, but asking them to spend 6-7 hours a day in the car is too much for them at this age.
+If we weren’t traveling with our boys we probably would have spent more time driving the southern section of the Wild Atlantic Way.
+However, asking them to spend 6-7 hours per day in the car is too much for them at this age.

 We traveled from Blarney to Limerick and stayed one night at the Absolute Hotel Limerick.
 It’s a nice boutique hotel with modern decor and spacious rooms.
 The breakfast buffet is awesome.